webpack/react-starter/README.md

 (for a multi page app)

 1. Add an entry point to `make-webpack-config.js` (`var entry`).
-2. Add a new top-level react component in `app`.
+2. Add a new top-level react component in `app` (`xxxRoutes.js`, `xxxStoreDescriptions.js`, `xxxStores.js`).
 3. (Optional) Enable `commonsChunk` in `webpack-production.config.js` and add `<script src="COMMONS_URL"></script>` to `app/prerender.html`.
-4. Add a new HTML file in `config/dev-server-public` that references the new output file.
+4. Modify the server code to require, serve and prerender the other entry point.
 5. Restart compilation.

 ### Switch devtool to SourceMaps